How to SalesForce

 1. Knowledge Sharing: Sharing challenges, solutions, and insights with other Salesforce experts improves your platform knowledge.

-2. Career Opportunities: Through networking, you often learn about job openings and freelance opportunities that are not advertised publicly.
+2. Career Opportunities: Networking often enables you to discover job openings and freelance opportunities that remain unpublicized.

 3. Mentorship: Connecting with experienced professionals can provide guidance and mentorship, helping you navigate your career path and make informed decisions.